 You will see so many scammers and street vendors around Paris.
 They are in high concentration around the tourist attractions.
 I couldn’t believe how many times people tried to stop me when I was trying to get to the Eiffel Tower to sell me something.
 You will also get stopped to play games that seem fun and harmless; however, the people running them are normally scammers who are just trying to steal your money or other valuables.

 4. If you’re a B of A member, use Banque Nationale de Paris for no fee cash!

 I learned this fun fact when I called my bank to put a travel notice on my account.
 I have Bank of America, and they made sure to tell me that I could withdraw cash at BNP with no transaction fees!
 How awesome is that?
-It was so nice to not have to take a lot of cash with me and be able to pull money out when needed.
+It was so nice to not have to take a lot of cash with me and be able to pull money out when needed when visiting Paris.

 5. Buy your goods at local Patisseries and Boulangeries.